L-E-G/instruction-set-architecture/DESIGN.md

 | `DIV`         | `<OP1> / <OP2>` |
 | `MLT`         | `<OP1> * <OP2>` |

-The type numbers used in the arithmetic operation is specified by appending `{TYPE}`:
+The type of numbers used in the arithmetic operation is specified by appending `{TYPE}`:

 | `{TYPE}` | Type             |